Code-Institute-Submissions/zarchri-portfolio2/read.md

 #### First Time Visitor Goals

-* I want give the kids in the lower age a fun folorful page with the questions they can answer for
+* I want give the kids in the lower age a fun colorful page with the questions they can answer for
 * I want the site to be responsive to my device.
 * I want the site to be easy to navigate.
-* I ant the page will be good for kids who not have leran to read yet
+* I want the page will be good for kids who are in the begining in the school and theys reading.

 #### Returning Visitor Goals